 This is to allow customers time to find more affordable accommodation and prevent homelessness.
-In most cases it is intended to provide short term assistance (ie. 3 to 6 months) where the council is satisfied that the customer needs financial assistance.
+It is intended to provide short term assistance (i.e. 3 to 6 months) where the Council is satisfied that the customer needs financial assistance.
 After a specified period, the customer will have to meet the cost of the shortfall in their rent themselves even if they have not found anywhere else to live.
 The types of cases which may be eligible for a DHP payment are:

-- Reductions in HB where the benefit cap has been applied (see further details below) - Reductions in HB for under occupation in the social rented sector (see further details below) - Reductions in HB as a result of local housing allowance restrictions - Reductions in HB due to Non-dependant deductions i.e. the deduction from the eligible rent for an assumed contribution for a grown up son, daughter, friend or relative who lives in the customer's home - Reductions in HB due to the applications of income tapers the rate at which benefit is reduced to take account of earnings - Customers receiving medical care.
-We will consider the customer's circumstances and extra cost she/he has to pay because of illness - Joint custody/access/restricted access for visiting children - People who have had to flee domestic violence or have moved because of the threat of violence in another area - Young people leaving local authority care - Ex-homeless people being supported to settle in the community - Households with children who require an overnight carer
+- Reductions in HB where the benefit cap has been applied (see further details below) - Reductions in HB for under occupation in the social rented sector (see further details below) - Reductions in HB as a result of local housing allowance restrictions, with extra consideration given for those customers aged between 25 and 34 years old who are now restricted to the shared room rate of Local Housing Allowance following Welfare Reforms. - Reductions in HB due to Non-dependant deductions i.e. the deduction from the eligible rent for an assumed contribution for a grown up son, daughter, friend or relative who lives in the customer's home.
+The Council recognises that the level of non-dependant deductions is likely to cause difficulties for some claimants but reaffirms its view that it should normally only make discretionary payments where the non-dependant deduction is anomalous or unreasonable and not where the non-dependant is unwilling to pay or to cooperate in assessing a lower contribution. - Reductions in HB due to the applications of income tapers the rate at which benefit is reduced to take account of earnings/income - Customers receiving medical care.
+We will consider the customers circumstances and extra cost she/he has to pay because of illness - Joint custody/access/restricted access for visiting children.
+The Council recognises the difficulties faced by absent parents who regularly look after children normally living with the other parent or who hope to make such arrangements.
+The benefit system does not provide for this situation. - People who have had to flee domestic violence or have moved because of the threat of violence in another area - Young people leaving local authority care - Ex-homeless people being supported to settle in the community - Households with children who require an overnight carer - People who are threatened with homelessness within 56 days or seeking to move to more affordable accommodation because they can no longer sustain their current tenancy.
+Please note, awards may not be made where there is evidence to suggest that an applicant may have, through their own actions, caused themselves to become threatened with homelessness.